thenasko/mathematics-in-the-world/logic/chess.md

 The problems involving finding a maximum are very tricky, because they always consist of two parts.

-The first step is guessing what could be the right number: in this case, after a bit of guessing, is it easy to find a configuration with 8 rooks not attacking each other.
+The first step is guessing what the right number could be.
+In this case, it is easy to find a configuration with 8 rooks not attacking each other.
 For instance, we can place them along one diagonal of the chessboard, but there is plenty of other possibilities.

 ![Rooks](Diagrams/Rooks.png)

-Then it comes the second part, that people sometimes forget, but that it needed to produce a complete proof.
-What we need to do is to *prove* that 8 is indeed the maximum.
-In other words, that whenever we have 9 rooks or more, there are always two that attack each other.
+Once we have a guess that the maximal number of rooks is 8, we need to show it is impossible to place 9 without one attacking another.
+This second part is often overlooked, but it is necessary for a complete proof.

-Here, we can use the Dirichlet principle, and the argument is very simple.
-Suppose we have 9 or more rooks on the chessboard, there are at least two that lie in the same column, because columns are only 8.
-Then, these two rooks attack each other!
+We can use the Dirichlet principle, and the argument is very simple.
+Suppose we have 9 or more rooks on the chessboard, there are at least two that lie in the same column, because the columns are only 8.
+These two rooks attack each other!
 And this concludes the proof.

 ### Peaceful bishops